Is Avocado Mattress Non-Toxic?

 What certifications should I look for in an organic mattress?

-About Clean AF Life
+Written by Clean AF Life